 For decades, White Oak has been a leading global organization for conservation of threatened and endangered species.
 Today’s White Oak, a one-of-a-kind global conservation organization with some of the world’s most innovative conservation programs to protect endangered wildlife and habitats, was established in 2013.

-The Gilman family acquired White Oak in 1938, and the original 7,400-acre property was used for timber production, the breeding, raising and training of horses, and recreational programs as part of the marketing program of Gilman Paper Company.
-In 1982, philanthropist Howard Gilman initiated a significant program for the conservation and propagation of threatened and endangered species on the property.
-Starting in 1993, The Howard Gilman Foundation hosted a variety of national and international conferences and seminars at White Oak directly related to its three fields of interest: arts and culture, conservation and the environment, and public policy.
+First records of the property date all the way back to 1768, but it was in 1982 when philanthropist Howard Gilman initiated a significant program for the conservation and propagation of threatened and endangered species at White Oak.
+Starting in 1993, The Howard Gilman Foundation hosted a variety of national and international conferences and seminars at White Oak directly related to its three fields of interest: conservation and the environment, arts and culture and public policy.